-A controller box was built to open or close the energy slit and to control three flags as shown Figure 2.5.
+A control box was built to open and close the energy slit as well as control the three flags shown in Figure 2.5.
 The slit control is on the right side of the box and the maximum width of the slit is 3.47 cm as shown in Figure 2.5.
 On the left of the controller are the switches for three flags.
-Power supplies were installed inside the box and controlled by these switches to remove the targets from the beamline, turn on/off the cameras of the flags, and turn on/off the lights of the flag.
+Power supplies were installed inside the box and controlled by these switches to remove the targets from the beamline, turn on/off the cameras of the flags, and turn on/off the lights within each flag.